-Risks, Rights and Reputations is funded by the Arts Council England, it aims at ensuring arts and cultural organisations and individual practitioners across the country have the tools to handle difficult subjects and sensitive stories to deliver the best work possible.
+Risks, Rights and Reputations was funded by the Arts Council England, it aimed at ensuring arts and cultural organisations and individual practitioners across the country have the tools to handle difficult subjects and sensitive stories to deliver the best work possible.

-As part of Risks, Rights and Reputations, What Next? is leading an Ambassadors programme, providing colleagues across the country with training, mentoring and resources to lead local activity.
-Between July – November 2018 Ambassadors will create opportunities for colleagues to connect, explore and support each other to challenge risk averse cultures with a series of workshops held across the UK.
-As a result of the programme, we are hoping that:
+As part of Risks, Rights and Reputations, What Next? led an Ambassadors programme, providing colleagues across the country with training, mentoring and resources to lead local activity.
+Between July – November 2018 Ambassadors created opportunities for colleagues to connect, explore and support each other to challenge risk averse cultures with a series of workshops held across the UK.
+As a result of the programme, we aimed for: